JetBrains/kotlin-web-site/pages/docs/tutorials/native/targeting-multiple-platforms.md

 ## Next Steps

 Build tools help to deal with compiler arguments.
-You may probably like using [Gradle build system](gradle-for-kotlin-native.html) for your project.
+You might want to consider using [Gradle build system](gradle-for-kotlin-native.html) for your project.
-Gradle with Kotlin/Native plugin simplifies the setup for every operating system, download and run Kotlin/Native compiler for you more pleasant.
+Gradle with the Kotlin/Native plugin simplifies the setup for every operating system, downloads and runs the Kotlin/Native compiler for you.
+It will be even more pleasant for you